PhillDev-coder256/Face-Recognition-System/README.md

 Usage

-    Clone the repository.
+	Clone this repository to try the recorgniser
-    Install dependencies using pip install -r requirements.txt.
-    Run the system with python main.py or python3 main.py for Linux Users
+	Create a virtual Enviroment and install the required models in the requirements.txt file run *python3 -m pip install -r requirements.tx* Requires python3x

 	For any questions or issues, please open an issue.